NandakishorP/NandakishorP/README.md

 I'm a smart contract developer building cross-chain stuff and learning what breaks in production.

-🔭
 Working on a cross-chain lending protocol with Chainlink CCIP - it's about 6k lines of Solidity dealing with state sync across chains.
 The hard part isn't the lending logic, it's keeping everything consistent when messages are flying between chains.

-Also going deep on testing and security and peeking into the internals of evm.
+Also going deep on testing and security and peeking into the internals of EVM.

 #What I know